BlueBrain/check-pages/README.md

 and result-URL and check if the job as been completed successfully.

 #### ebrains_tests.py
+[NOTE] This test is no longer running as EBRAINS portal is no longer supported by the BBP.

 This test setup us used to run selenium tests to check two SimUI ebrains services.
 Like the test before this test stats two SimUI runs (on circuit `CA1` and circuit `MICROCIRCUIT`) and stores the ID's in the files `SIMUI_CA1.INFO` and `SIMUI_MICRO.INFO`.
 In the next run of the job the results are verified.
-This test is no longer running as EBRAINS portal is no longer supported by the BBP.

 #### pick_test.py